top of page

 Should multi-page documents be stapled?

-Most appointments can be completed the same day.
+Most can be completed the same day, depending on availability.

 Comments